 The Big Idea

 We send a signal to the chemical system.
 This signal may be vary in voltage based on the machine.
-Typically, washer-extractors will use 240VAC signals while a CBW tunnel washer would have the option for "potential free" contacts.
+Typically, washer-extractors will use 240VAC or 120VAC signals while a CBW tunnel washer would have the option for "potential free" contacts.

-240V Connections
+240V or 120VAC Connections

 The table below shows connection points for various washer-extractors.
 Note that these terminals are often found close to the primary incoming power terminal blocks.

+For screw terminal connections, C1 - C8 are controlled relay outputs of 240VAC or 120VAC.
 SC is the supply common.
-To create a "potential free" contact, a 240V relay will need to be supplied for each chemical necessary.
-For example wire
+To create a "potential free" contact, a 240V or 120V relay will need to be supplied for each chemical necessary.
+For example wire C1 and SC to coil of the additional relay.

-Screw Terminals | Terminal Blocks |
+| Screw Terminals | Terminal Blocks |

 Legend